giovanniscerra/IpGeoFencing/README.md

 Sample GeoJSON files are included in this project for testing purposes, and also freely available for the public on the [OpenDataSoft website](https://public.opendatasoft.com/explore/ "https://public.opendatasoft.com/explore/").

 ## Use case scenarios
-This engine is particularly useful in cases when the ip address is available, rather then the coordinates.
+This engine is particularly useful in cases when the ip address is available, but not the coordinate.
-These are typical scenarios where for instance a web application can use the engine with ip address of the requests:
+These are typical scenarios in which web application can use the engine with the ip address of the http requests:

 - Blocking requests from ip addresses from blacklistes geographic areas
 - Enabling/disabling features for specific regions